 1-Sentence-Summary: Blink explains what happens when you listen to your gut feeling, why these snap judgments are often much more efficient than conscious deliberating, and how to avoid your intuition leading you to wrong assumptions.

 Read in: 4 minutes

 Favorite quote from the author:

-I really wonder how one man can discover so many insights and change the way we think in several, only loosely related areas, like Malcolm Gladwell.
+I really wonder how one man can flip so many topics on their head.
+Malcolm Gladwell keeps changing the way we think in several, only loosely related areas.
 From success to human intuition to macro-economic trends, his curiosity seems to know no boundaries.

 Do you think he decides his next book’s topic in the blink of an eye, or rather deliberately after giving it some thought?
 While that’s a question I can’t answer, Blink can help you understand how your own intuition works, and when it’s best to trust it, or keep analyzing.

 Here are 3 lessons about the surprising power of human intuition: